Back-end Engineering Articles

 my third line

-With the File created, we're ready to use the Read method from Ruby.
-To do this, we have to know the File class in ruby.
+With the file created we’re ready to use the Read method from Ruby.
+To do this we have to know the File class in ruby.
 The File class in Ruby is an abstraction of any file object accessible by the program and is closely associated with class IO.
-But here, you're probably confused because you could ask what the difference between I/O Ruby Class and File Ruby Class is?
-An excellent question to ask, and here is the answer: since File is a subclass of IO and it does not have the read method when you invoke File.read, you are actually calling IO.read no difference here.
+But here you’re probably confused, because you could ask what's the difference between I/O Ruby Class and File Ruby Class?
+Really good question to ask and here is the answer: since File is a subclass of IO and it does not have the read method, when you invoke File.read, you are actually calling IO.read no difference here.

-Now we can go ahead and call the ".read" method.
-Go to your console, access the folder "file_management," which we created before with the command mkdir (where we have the file content.txt), and open the IRB Ruby console.
+Now we can go ahead and call the “.read” method.
+Go to your console and access the folder “file_management” the same we created before with the command mkdir (where we have the file content.txt) and open the irb Ruby console

 ➜ file_management irb